madneal/gshark/README.md

 The deployment work is very easy.
 Find the corresponding version zip file from [releases](https://github.com/madneal/gshark/releases).
 Unzip and copy the files inside `dist` to `/var/www/html` folder of nginx.
 Start the nginx and the frontend is deploy successfully.

+### Incremental Deployment

+For the incremental deployment, [sql.md](https://github.com/madneal/gshark/blob/master/sql.md) should be executed for the corresponding database operations.

 ### Web service

 ```